Are the long-term symptoms of Complex Regional Pain Syndrome (CRPS) preventing you from doing your job?

 Group disability insurance policies are the most common type of disability insurances in Canada.
 If your employer has insured you as part of a group, you are receiving your disability insurance through your job.
 These group disability insurance policies provide both long-term ad short-term disability benefits.
 If you are suffering from a Complex Regional Pain Syndrome (CRPS), you can apply for the long-term disability benefits if eligible.
 If successful, these will provide you with monthly income payments during long absences from work to ease the financial pressure weighing you down.

-Preparing to Apply for Long-Term Disability Benefits for Complex Regional Pain Syndrome
+How to Win Disability Benefits for Complex Regional Pain Syndrome

 There are specific challenges in preparing your long-term disability benefits claim for Complex Regional Pain Syndrome (CRPS).